Danushka-Madushan/animepahe-cli/README.md

 - Windows development environment

 ## 🐛 Known Issues
-- `-a` option may not work with every anime since the filtering option does not work with every anime.
+- Language selection may not work with every anime, as availability depends on the source content
 - Network timeouts may occur with slow connections
 - Large batch downloads may consume significant system resources
 - Update feature requires internet connection and appropriate permissions